-Burgess Falls State Park, located on the Falling Water River is noted for its natural beauty and four waterfalls that cascade down from over 250 feet in elevation.
+Burgess Falls State Park, located on the Falling Water River, is a day use park, noted for its natural beauty and four waterfalls that cascade down from over 250 feet in elevation.
 The last of these falls is the most spectacular, plunging more than 130 feet into the gorge.
 The area was originally populated by Native Americans of the Cherokee, Creek and Chickasaw tribes.
 These tribes used the land as a hunting ground until the late 19th century when a gristmill and sawmill began operating on the river.
 The Falling Water River was used to generate hydroelectric power for the city of Cookeville from 1928-1944.
 In 1973, the territory became a designated Tennessee State Natural Area, protecting the diverse forest and aquatic habitats.

 The park offers several activities for family and friends to enjoy year-round.
 Fishing is popular below the dam and the main waterfall along the bank and at the fishing pier.
 There are no public boat ramps or canoe/kayak access areas in the park.
 A large covered pavilion equipped with grills and tables can be reserved for large groups and has a scenic view of the river.
 Additional picnic areas, most with grills, are conveniently located to restrooms and a playground is nearby.
 None of the picnic tables are equipped with water spigots and all are available on a first come, first serve basis.